 The Australian Solicitors Conduct Rules 2011 were updated in March and April 2015.
-Apart from the omission of former Rule 29.12.5, the minor changes did not alter the substance on any of the Rules.
+Except for the omission of former Rule 29.12.5, the minor changes did not alter the substance on any of the Rules.

-The Australian Solicitors’ Conduct Rules were made as the Legal Profession Uniform Law Australian Solicitors’ Conduct Rules 2015 under the Legal Profession Uniform Law which commenced in Victoria and New South Wales on 1 July 2015.
+The ASCR were made as the Legal Profession Uniform Law Australian Solicitors’ Conduct Rules 2015 under the Legal Profession Uniform Law (Uniform Law) which commenced in Victoria and New South Wales on 1 July 2015.

 Commentary to the Australian Solicitors' Conduct Rules

-The Commentary is not intended to be the sole source of information about the Rules – extensive information is available from Law Societies to assist in understanding the application of the Rules to the variety of situations encountered in legal practice.
+The Commentary is not intended to be the sole source of information about the Rules – extensive information is available from the Law Council’s Constituent Bodies to assist in understanding the application of the ASCR to the variety of situations encountered in legal practice.